-E-Safety is an important part of keeping children safe at Ilmington School.
+Online Safety is an important part of keeping children safe at Ilmington School.
 We have security measures in place to help safeguard pupils from potential dangers or unsuitable material.
+We are proactive in assessing and improving our approach to online safety and how to best educate our children, staff and families in the most up to date and innovative ways.
+We use the 360 Online Safety Review tool as part of this process.

-Any E-Safety incidents are managed in accordance with our Online Safety Policy.
+Any Online Safety incidents are managed in accordance with our Online Safety Policy.

-Ilmington participates in national E-Safety campaigns and events and promotes safety on the internet as a regular feature of our daily life in school.
+Ilmington participates in national Online Safety campaigns and events and promotes safety on the internet as a regular feature of our daily life in school.

 Safer Internet Day is a global campaign which promotes the safe use of the internet for all children.
-Ilmington will be participating again in 2020.
+Ilmington participate in this every year.
 Click here to find out more.

 It is also essential to be realistic – banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Education around safe use is essential.